Take up to 2 inches off your waist within 2 weeks. So says Dr. Oz's Ultimate Diet.

 Level of Effort: Medium

-Apart from eliminating simple sugars, white flour, and certain kinds of fat, the Ultimate Diet gives you a lot of flexibility in what you can eat.
+Apart from eliminating simple sugars, white flour, and certain kinds of fat, the Ultimate Diet gives you flexibility in terms of choosing what to eat from all the food groups.

 Limitations: Oz's "grocery list" is a long one and includes plenty of different foods to fit all taste buds.